WAUthethird/Marble-Marcher-Community-Edition/README.md

      libglew-dev cmake libglu1-mesa-dev mesa-common-dev sudo apt-get install gcc-8
 ```
-Next, as the default gcc is still version 7, we have to explicitly
+Next, as the default gcc is still version 7, we have to tell _cmake_ explicitly
-tell that we we want gcc 8 instead.
+that we we want gcc 8 instead.

 Open `AntTweakBar/src/Makefile` in a text editor (e.g. _gedit_),
 and set the _make_ variables `CXX` and